 Our Extraordinary Program

-In 1990, The Nebraska Medical Center transplantation specialists were among the first to recognize patients suffering from the complications of intestinal failure and began performing liver and intestinal transplants.
+In 1990, Nebraska Medicine transplantation specialists were among the first to recognize patients suffering from the complications of intestinal failure and began performing liver and intestinal transplants.
 In 1993, we became one of the first medical centers to perform isolated intestinal transplants.
 In 2000, we formalized our Intestinal Rehabilitation Program, providing a successful alternative for selected patients suffering from intestinal failure.
-Today, The Nebraska Medical Center is one of a few facilities with expertise in intestinal failure - and one of the busiest programs in the United States.
+Today, Nebraska Medicine is one of a few facilities with expertise in intestinal failure - and one of the busiest programs in the United States.
 Innovation, solid outcomes and high patient survival rates have distinguished our center as a leader in intestinal failure.

-The Nebraska Medical Center is one of the original Medicare-designated centers to perform multivisceral (transplanting multiple organs of the digestive system) and intestinal transplants for pediatric and adult patients in the nation.
+Nebraska Medicine is one of the original Medicare-designated centers to perform multivisceral (transplanting multiple organs of the digestive system) and intestinal transplants for pediatric and adult patients in the nation.

 Our Patient Care